P.J. O'Rourke, irreverent author and commentator, dead at 74

 O’Rourke died Tuesday morning, according to Grove Atlantic Inc. Books publisher and president Morgan Entrekin.
 He did not cite a specific cause, but said O’Rourke had been ill in recent months.

-O’Rourke was a Toledo, Ohio, native who evolved from long-haired student activist to wavy-haired scourge of his old liberal ideals, with some of his more widely read take downs appearing in a founding counterculture publication, Rolling Stone.
-His career otherwise extended from the early years of National Lampoon to a brief stint on “60 Minutes” in which he represented the conservative take on “Point/Counterpoint” to frequent appearances on NPR’s game show “Wait Wait… Don’t Tell Me!”
+Patrick Jake O’Rourke was a Toledo, Ohio, native who evolved from long-haired student activist to wavy-haired scourge of his old liberal ideals, with some of his more widely read takedowns appearing in a founding counterculture publication, Rolling Stone.
+His career otherwise extended from serving as editor in chief of National Lampoon to a brief stint on “60 Minutes” in which he represented the conservative take on “Point/Counterpoint”; to frequent appearances on NPR’s game show “Wait Wait… Don’t Tell Me!”

+“Most well-known people try to be nicer than they are in public than they are in private life.
+PJ was the only man I knew to be the opposite.
+He was a deeply kind and generous man who pretended to be a curmudgeon for public consumption,” tweeted Peter Sagal, the host of “Wait Wait… Don’t Tell Me!”

+“He told the best stories.
+He had the most remarkable friends.
+And he devoted himself to them and his family in a way that would have totally ruined his shtick had anyone ever found out,” Sagal said.

 His writing style suggested a cross between the hedonism of Hunter S. Thompson and the patrician mockery of Tom Wolfe: Self-importance was a reliable target.
-But his greatest disdain was often for the government — not just a specific administration, but government itself and what he called “the silken threads of entitlement spending.”
+But his greatest disdain was often for the government — not just a specific administration, but government itself.
+As a young man, he opposed the government as a maker of war and laws against drugs.
+Later on, he went after what he called “the silken threads of entitlement spending.”

-In a 2018 column for a venerable conservative publication, The Weekly Standard, he looked on with scorn at Washington, D.C.’s gentrification.
+In a 2018 column for a venerable conservative publication, The Weekly Standard, he looked on with scorn at Washington’s gentrification.

 “People are flocking to the seat of government power.
 One would say ‘dogs returning to their vomit’ except that’s too hard on dogs.
 Too hard on people, also.
 They come to Washington because they have no choice — diligent working breeds compelled to eat their regurgitated tax dollars,” he wrote.